 Prior to Aym, Doug spent 7 years in Director level roles at Ambleside, a human service organization providing residential living, case management, and day program services throughout North Carolina.
 Additionally, he managed marketing and merchandising for affinity portal creator ChannelSpace Entertainment, during the early days of content syndication and online media.
 Doug studied Communications at Fredonia State University and holds a degree in Humanities from SUNY at Jamestown.

-Ann Newsome, our Chief Operating Officer, originally joined ASM in 1998 as a QP.
+Ann Newsome, our Vice President of Compliance, originally joined ASM in 1998 as a QP.
 She steadily moved up the ranks and now oversees our four offices, over 300 service recipients, and over 600 employees.
 Ann graduated from Atlantic Christian College (now Barton College) with a Bachelors degree in Sociology and a minor in Psychology in 1985.
 Following graduation, she worked as Coordinator of Health Services at WAGES, as a teacher assistant at Edgewood Community Developmental School, and as an Early Childhood Intervention Therapist at Wayne County Mental Health.
 Currently, Ann serves on the O’Berry Center Foundation Board of Directors and the Wayne County Special Olympics Planning Committee.
 In April of 2013, due to Ann’s leadership during the preparations for the National Accreditation and command of the COA standards, Ann was recommended by the lead reviewer to become a Peer Reviewer for COA.
 Ann was the catalyst for NC Project Lifesaver being an option for people in Wayne County and the surrounding areas in 2009.
 After almost 1 year of speaking with local law enforcement agencies without a positive response, a volunteer fire department agreed to become trained in operating the NC Project Lifesaver locator.
 Family members of people living with Autism, Down’s Syndrome, Alzheimer’s and other impairments, can purchase a tracking bracelet that reduces the amount of time when searching for someone who has wandered away from home.
 Due to Ann’s work with bringing the NC Project Lifesaver to Wayne County, Eastpointe awarded A Small Miracle an award for Benefiting non-funded/non-eligible consumers.
 In the same year, Eastpointe also awarded A Small Miracle with the Innovations in Consumer Driven Supports.
 Ann’s many trainings include PECS, Person Centered Planning and Intense Behavioral Intervention.
 Ann is also the Music Director at Christ Memorial Church, Goldsboro, NC and is active in advocating for children’s health issues at the local and state levels.